vanquang2/vanquang2/README.md

-So hello guy, u can call me Quang, so im a programmer in the role of developer engineer.
+So hello guys, u can call me Quang, so im a programmer in the role of developer engineer.
 The first, so happy 'cause u read my profile.
 Lets start !
 - 👋 Hi, I’m Quang
 - 👀 I’m interested in reading books, coding, gym, and playing game
 - im studing in Hanoi university of science and technology, fourth years